gear-foundation/gear-wiki/docs/developing-contracts/testing.md

     // Constructor for error reply log.
     //
     // Note that error reply never contains payload.
-    // And it's exit code equals 1, instead of 0 for success replies. let _ = Log::error_builder();
+    // And its exit code equals 1, instead of 0 for success replies. let _ = Log::error_builder();

     // Let’s send a new message after the program has been initialized.